SPoovathumkadavil/Syvio-Detrola/BIO/Biology.md

 > [!tip]- Structure and Function Concepts
 >> ```dataview
 >> TABLE importance
->> FROM "BIO/Cell Structure and Function"
+>> FROM "BIO/Expanding on Natural Selection"
 >> WHERE type = "Concept"
 >> SORT importance DESC
 >>```